Albluca/rRoma/README.md

 Using the docker container
 ==========================

-A docker image containing the RStusio web server and all the necessary packages needed to run rRoma is also available.
+A docker image containing the RStusio web server and all the packages needed to run rRoma is also available.
 After installing [docker](http://www.docker.com), the image can be obtained using

     docker pull albluca/rroma